Susana Malcorra: Career

 Malcorra served as the United Nations Under-Secretary-General for Field Support.
 She was appointed by Secretary-General Ban Ki-moon in March 2008, succeeding Jane Holl Lute.
 Prior to that, she had been chief operating officer and deputy executive director of the World Food Programme, where she oversaw emergency and humanitarian operations in more than 80 countries.
 During the tsunami emergency in December 2004, she led the first phase of the operational response and mustered human resources, budget, finance, information, technology, telecommunications, administration and security to deal with the disaster.

 She had more than 25 years of experience in the private sector before joining the WFP.
 She started her career at IBM Argentina in 1979.
 During her fourteen years in the company, she held several different positions, the last one being Branch Manager for Public Sector and Services.
 She was assigned to the headquarters in 1986 as part of the Management Development Programme.
 She left IBM Argentina in January 1993 to join Telecom Argentina.

 During her tenure at Telecom Argentina she again held various responsibilities, from Regional Manager and Head of the Mass Market Unit to chief operating officer.
 In 2001 she was appointed CEO of the company.

 In November 2015, Argentine President-Elect Macri announced her as future foreign minister.
 Since her first day in charge, she has been changing Argentina's foreign policy, making a distance from Bolivarian axes, and returning to a very close relationship with the United States and the European countries.

 Minister of Foreign Relations

-As Minister of Foreign Relations, and with the support of President Mauricio Macri, she revitalized bilateral relations with the United States and Europe, reviewed the fundamentals of Mercosur, evaluated alternatives that involve more free trade and the country returned to a single exchange rate, which It allowed the reactivation of commodity exports and attracted foreign direct investment.
+As Minister of Foreign Relations, and with the support of President Mauricio Macri, Malcorra revitalized bilateral relations with the United States and Europe, reviewed the fundamentals of Mercosur, evaluated alternatives that involve more free trade and the country returned to a single exchange rate, which It allowed the reactivation of commodity exports and attracted foreign direct investment.